Nelson scores in OT to lift Islanders over Blue Jackets 3-2

-COLUMBUS, Ohio (AP) — Brock Nelson scored 33 seconds into overtime to lift the New York Islanders to a 3-2 victory over the Columbus Blue Jackets on Saturday night.
+COLUMBUS, Ohio (AP) — The New York Islanders won again in overtime, this time when Brock Nelson scored 33 seconds into the extra period.

-Nelson beat Joonas Korpisalo from the slot off a feed from Nick Leddy to give the Islanders their fourth straight win.
+After Blue Jackets goalie Joonas Korpisalo made a stop, New York’s Nick Leddy avoided a diving Pierre-Luc Dubois to get a pass in close to Nelson, who tapped it in the winner.

+“(Leddy) stayed with it,” said Nelson, who had an assist earlier in the game.
+“I was able to get away from their D and the puck came to me.”

-Boone Jenner had tied the score for the Blue Jackets late in the second period when he pounced on a puck that fell out of New York goalie Thomas Greiss’ glove after a shot by Dean Kukan.
-The third period was scoreless.
+Boone Jenner had tied the score for the Blue Jackets late in the second period when he pounced on a puck that fell out of New York goalie Thomas Greiss’ glove after a shot by teammate Dean Kukan.
+A scoreless third period followed to set up overtime.

-Mathew Barzal and Michael Dal Colle also tallied for the Islanders.
-Greiss, who started ahead of Semyon Varlamov on the second night of a back-to-back, had 34 saves.
+Mathew Barzal and Michael Dal Colle also had goals for the Islanders, and Greiss had 34 saves.

-Seth Jones also had a goal and Korpisalo finished with 31 saves as Columbus lost in overtime for the second consecutive night.
+Seth Jones had a goal and Korpisalo finished with 31 saves as Columbus lost in overtime for the second consecutive night.

+“We played our (butt) off,” Columbus coach John Tortorella said flatly.
+“I think we’ve played good all year long.”

 Barzal started it when he settled down a bouncing puck on his way down the right side, got out in front of Columbus defender Zach Werenski and beat Korpisalo with a tap between the pads.
 The goal 8:24 into the game was Barzal’s fourth of the season.

 Jones tied the score for Columbus later in the first with a wrist shot from the top of the left circle, his first goal of the season.

 Dal Colle got his first on an easy rebound to put the Islanders up 2-1 at the first intermission.

+Columbus dropped to 3-3-2, while the Islanders — their Metropolitan Division rivals — improved to 5-3.

 NOTES: Columbus had no penalties, and New York had just one. … Kukan was in the lineup after being scratched the previous five games.
 He replaced injured D Ryan Murray. … With an assist on Dal Colle’s goal, Nelson has six points in the past five games. … Barzal has six points in the past four games. … Jenner’s second-period goal was his 200th NHL point. … Columbus’ last six games have been decided by one goal.